bobleesj/cifkit/paper-review-2.md

 > As the core classes for this package are Cif and CifEnsemble, more explicit explanations as to the inputs and parameters would be helpful -- especially for CifEnsemble.
 For example, unless I'm missing it, a comprehensive list of everything that the preprocess parameter triggers is not mentioned in the documentation.

 Thank you.
-I have included docstrings for Cif and CifEnsemble classes to provide explicit parameters as shown below and the preprocessing triggers in the docstrings.
-The docs can be further improved.
-I hope it serves the purpose for now.
-I plan on maintaining this package during my graduate school.
+I have included docstrings for the `Cif` and `CifEnsemble` classes, providing explicit parameters and preprocessing triggers as shown below.
+While the documentation can be further refined, I believe it serves its purpose for now.

 ```python
 class CifEnsemble: